2005Central MichiganCo-Defensive Coordinator/Defensive Line

 1993MichiganHall of Fame

 Injuries mostly prevented the defensive line trio of Sheldon Day, Louis Nix III and Stephon Tuitt in 2013.
 The trio were on the field together for a total of 23 plays over Notre Dame's final 10 games of the season.

 In addition to the season-ending injuries to Chase Hounshell and Tony Springmann, Elston was critical in the development of sophomore Jarron Jones, freshman Isaac Rochell and senior Kona Schwenke.

 Led a defensive line unit that helped permit only four rushing touchdowns in 2012 (and the first did not come until the eighth game of the year).
 The Irish led the FBS in fewest rushing touchdowns allowed.

 Notre Dame held eight different opponents to under 100 yards rushing in '12.
-Only one FBS team in the nation allowed fewer than the Irish.
 No FBS school held more BCS automatically-qualifying schools to sub-100 yard rushing games than Notre Dame in '12.

 Notre Dame limited its foes to 3.47 yards per rush, which ranked 17th in the FBS.
 The Irish had not completed a season with a lower yards allowed per rush since 2004 when Notre Dame allowed 2.7 yards per carry.

 George Atkinson ranked 19th in the nation in kickoff return average at 26.1 and was a key reason the Irish kick returns moved from 75th in the NCAA in 2010 to 36th in 2011.

 Kicker David Ruffer converted more PATs without a miss in 2011 than anyone in Notre Dame history (47-47).